ptmt/ptmt.github.com/_posts/2016-02-21-react-native-one-year-later.md

 - [Ship your app 10 times](https://apphub.io) per day.

- — React gives you abstractions which feels more right than .xib, UIViewController, AutoLayout, CoreData.
-And it's up to you how much of it would be on the native side.
+— React gives you familiar abstractions which feels more right than .xib, UIViewController, AutoLayout, CoreData.
+And it's **up to you** how much of your app would be on the native side.

 # Stage Four: Inspiration

 It's February 2016.
-I'm working on the sixth iOS app, hoping it would be better then previous, such as [this](https://hash.ai), [this](http://wizearn.com/) and [this](http://hiflawless.com).
-And some other projects like [https://github.com/ptmt/react-native-desktop](https://github.com/ptmt/react-native-desktop) and [https://github.com/skeletcode](skelet).
+You are working on your sixth iOS app, hoping it would be better than previous ones: like [hash.ai](https://hash.ai), [wizearn](http://wizearn.com/) or [flawless](http://hiflawless.com).
+And getting insipring for some other projects like [https://github.com/ptmt/react-native-desktop](https://github.com/ptmt/react-native-desktop) and [https://github.com/skeletcode](skelet).

 It's really easy to get used to react-native related issues.
-It's not a commercial software, and **bugs** are not felt as something unexpected.
+It's not a commercial software, and **minor bugs** are not felt as something unexpected, whereas all conceptual things such as [assets management](http://facebook.github.io/react-native/docs/images.html#content) or Navigator develops in the transparent and clear way.

 These very lines are written in Jekyll 3, and that ruby gem doesn't work great.
-Some combination of versions of an operation system, Ruby and Jekyll produce an bug affecting new post rendering.
+Some combination of versions of an operation system, Ruby and Jekyll produce an bug affecting new post rendering (`future: true`).
 An hour on reading github issues, reinstalling Jekyll, and other voodoo tricks ("Ruby can't into timestamps").

 I'd rather dig out into Jekyll source code to find and fix that problem by myself.
 Can I do that easily?
 I certainly can with React Native now, and that is the reason I love it and that's makes me confident.